nicolascomay/confidence_dud/README.md

 # confidence_dud

-This repository contains all the experimental data (folder "data") and scripts (folder "scripts") used for the study "_title_"
+This repository contains all the experimental data (folder "data") and scripts (folder "scripts") used for the study "_Confidence in a perceptual decision paradoxically increases by adding implausible alternatives_"

 ## Usage